Reading Law and more

-In an informal setting, you’ll discuss and debate books, films and more, developing your confidence, strengthening your relationships and exploring fascinating new areas.
+In this co-curricular you’ll discuss and debate books, films and more, developing your confidence, strengthening your relationships and exploring fascinating new areas.

 It’s about developing a collegiate learning community, where everyone feels confident sharing and debating ideas in a supportive, non-confrontational setting.
-Every two weeks, we come together to look at an extract from a book or film, discussing our responses to it.
-You’ll hear opinions from experienced academics, as well as students from different years and various Law School courses.
+Every few weeks, we will come together to consider a book, film, TV programme, article or podcast, discussing our responses to it.
+You’ll hear opinions from staff and students from different years and various Law School programmes.

 It’s a chance to apply the analytical, case-making and public-speaking skills you learn in your degree modules to a whole range of interesting subjects.
-You’ll explore diverse texts you may not otherwise have been exposed to, challenge your initial responses to what you read and gain new perspectives from those around you.
-We choose topical books that stir fascinating conversations.
-For example, during Black History Month, we explored texts based on Barak Obama’s reading list.
+You’ll explore diverse resources you may not otherwise have been exposed to, challenge your initial responses and gain new perspectives from those around you.

-The sessions will help to increase your confidence, give you valuable practice at speaking in front of a group and build a network of peers that lasts long beyond graduation day.
+The sessions will help to increase your confidence, give you valuable practice at speaking in front of a group and build your network.